Home

 3.25 × 4.25”

-Unidentified Couple Outside Pell's Fish Market, ca. 1950
+Unidentified Couple Outside Pell's Fish Market

-Unidentified Couple Outside Pell's Fish Market, ca. 1950
+Unidentified Couple Outside Pell's Fish Market

-Unidentified Couple Outside Pell’s Fish Market, ca. 1950
+Unidentified Couple Outside Pell’s Fish Market

 Gelatin DOP print